Billshark Review: A Bill Negotiation App for People Who Hate Negotiating

 - Referral program.
 If you refer family or friends, they’ll receive $10 off their invoice, and you’ll get a $10 Amazon gift card as long as Billshark is able to negotiate savings on their behalf.

-Billshark’s website also offers educational resources via their blog, an internet speed test, and a page that helps you get credits on your service account for any internet or cable outages.
+Billshark’s website also offers educational resources via its blog, an internet speed test, and a page that helps you get credits on your service account for any internet or cable outages.

 Using Billshark Can Save You Money and Time